 For water utilities, controlling leaks and reducing non-revenue water can be a significant challenge.
 To ensure maximum efficiency in water distribution networks, it is important to understand what water loss management is, and how you can best address water loss through strategic management solutions.

 At Aqua Analytics, we are passionate about implementing effective water loss management strategies to improve operational efficiencies for water utilities, ensure a reliable supply for their customers, and positively contribute to sustainable water networks.

 What Is Water Loss Management?

 Water loss management is the implementation of strategies, tactics, and activities to reduce water loss from a distribution network.
-Lost water can stem from leaks, burst pipes and incorrect meter registration and monitoring.
-The water lost within the system is referred to as non-potable water.
-Non-potable or non-revenue water is drinking water that has been captured, treated, and pumped but does not reach its intended destination.
-This can prove costly to water utility providers as it has been processed but not paid for by an end customer.
+Lost water can stem from leaks, burst pipes and incorrect meter registration or other administrative errors.
+The water lost within the system is referred to as real losses.
+Non-revenue water is drinking water that has been captured, treated, and pumped but does not reach its intended destination.
+This can prove costly to water utility providers as it has been processed, and costs incurred, but not paid for by an end customer.

 How Is Water Loss Managed?